avylove/python101/python101/lesson6_code_structure.rst

 ===========
 * All Python files are modules
     * Any code not in a function or class is executed at import
-* All (most) code in a module should be contained within functions or classes
+* Most code in a module should be contained within functions or classes
 * Modules executed directly should use a dunder main test

     .. code-block:: python